 Hockey teams are formed by sponsors that raise money to play in the Challenge.
 All proceeds from the Challenge directly support operations of the Seattle Ronald McDonald House, which provides a “home-away-from-home” for children and their families receiving medical treatment at Seattle’s Children’s Hospital, making each day a little easier.
 In fact, last year the Seattle Ronald McDonald House provided accommodations for 700 families.

 There were seven games played during the Challenge on Saturday.
 The first five games Saturday were played by 10 teams from various groups at Microsoft.
-The T-Birds vs. Everett Silvertips game followed the five Challenge games on Saturday and the event was capped off by the Celebrity All-Star Game.
+The T-Birds vs. Kamloops Blazers game followed the five Challenge games on Saturday and the event was capped off by the Celebrity All-Star Game.

 A ticket to the Hockey Challenge gives fans access to all Challenge events on the day of the Challenge.
 Events include the Celebrity Game and Celebrity autograph session, all other Challenge games and the T-Birds game that night.